2 minute read.Last Modified 2021-04-16 08:16 EDT

-Go to Storage > VMware Snapshots and click ADD to create a new VMware snapshot.
+Go to Storage > VMware Snapshots and click ADD.

 |Hostname||string||Enter the IP address or hostname of the VMware host.
 When clustering, use the IP address or hostname of the vCenter server for the cluster.|